AbelMSG89/json-synchronized/CONTRIBUTING.md

-# Contributing to JSON Synchronizer
+# Contributing to JSON Synchronized

-Thank you for your interest in contributing to JSON Synchronizer!
+Thank you for your interest in contributing to JSON Synchronized!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started